ibrokhim-mirsalikhov/ibrokhim-mirsalikhov/README.md

-- 👋 Hi, I’m @ibrokhim-mirsalikhov and i am 18.
-I study at INHA university and my major is computer science.
+-  Hi there 👋 I am Ibrokhim, a computer science student
 - 👀 I’m interested in backend development and cybersecurity
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning Nodejs, Rest, Postman and Golang
 - 📫 You can reach me ibrokhim.mirsalikhov@gmail.com

 <!---